PennLINC/qsirecon/docs/quickstart.rst

 jobs' parent workflows in the overall workflow can be seen in the graph of :ref:`dwi_overview`.

-Also in this example you can see that QSIPrep was run with ``--nthreads 2`` (``Free processors: 0/2``) and that both open slots are running a job.
+Also in this example you can see that QSIRecon was run with ``--nthreads 2`` (``Free processors: 0/2``) and that both open slots are running a job.